robleroni/Puerro/huerto/01/README.md

 A website is **dynamic** when its content can change.
 This can be achieved with server-side (backend) or client-side (frontend) scripting.
 When the content changes from being just informational to being more interactive, we say that it is a **web application**.

 With **Server-Side Scripting**, the script runs on the server, modifies the web page and sends the result back to the client.
-There are multiple languages available for it, like _PHP_, _Ruby_, etc.
+There are multiple programming languages available to work with it, like _PHP_, _Ruby_, etc.

 With **Client-Side Scripting** the script runs in the browser of the user.
 This is being achieved with the delivered **JavaScript**.
 It runs after the content is received.